-Rosa Moline (Davis) is the neglected wife of Doctor Lewis Moline (Cotten) in Loyaltown, Wisconsin.
-The small town is powered by a small industry but is still lightly settled, being rural in character while still being exposed to consumerism and mass media from the big city.
+Rosa Moline (Davis) is the neglected wife of Dr. Lewis Moline (Cotten) in Loyaltown, Wisconsin.
+The small town is powered by a small industry but is still lightly settled, rural in character while still being exposed to consumerism and mass media from the big city.
 This affects Rosa Moline adversely.
-She grows bored and becomes infatuated with a visiting Chicago businessman with whom she engages in an affair, less out of love than a desire to go to Chicago and live the high life and escape her existence.
+She grows bored and becomes infatuated with visiting Chicago businessman Neil Latimer (David Brian), with whom she engages in an affair, less out of love than a desire to go to Chicago and live the high life and escape her dreary existence.
 This creates tensions in her marriage and leads to a series of vignettes where Rosa sets herself apart from the town, engages with dreams and fantasies about going to live in Chicago, setting the stage for a violent conflict.

 This film contains examples of:

 - Babies Make Everything Better: Inverted.
 When the businessman has a change of heart and comes back to Rosa, he states that he wants her back, but not her baby (as the baby's father is Rosa's husband).
 Likewise, Rosa doesn't want to have children, and when she announces it to Lewis, she has Dull Eyes of Unhappiness.